 Midge is a 5 year old spayed female Yorkshire Terrier mix that has had prolapsed glands of the third eyelid for 3 years.
 The prolapsed gland appears as red masses (also know as Cherry Eye) that protrude from behind the third eyelid( Midge in pre:surgery photo).This gland is vital for aqueous tears.
 Surgical replacement of the prolapsed glands of the third eyelid was reviewed with the owners in detail before proceeding with surgery.
 The advantage of the Modified Morgan Pocket technique is that it allows the third eyelid to move normally after surgery.
 There are a number of key fundamental steps to ensure optimum success with this procedure including attention to detail suturing and innovative thinking.
 It is important to note that Surgical Treatment For Dogs with Nictitans Gland Prolapse of several months’ duration has a less favourable prognosis for success.
 We fully discussed the benefits of surgery with the owners and the possibility of unsuccessful results.
 We always approach these cases with favourable outlook and with goal of excellent results.
 Surgery was performed in our surgical suite at our Mississauga Hospital (Southdown Animal Clinic) on October 07, 2016.This technique uses the scar tissue of the subconjunctival to hold the gland in place.
 Things that must be considered for a successful outcome: 1) Schirmer tear test-that measures that for adequate tear production is still good ( greater than 16 mm/minute ).
 2) Use of topical steroids for 1 to 3 months to reduce inflammation and swelling of the nictitans gland before surgery.
 3) The sooner surgery is done after obvious prolapse of the glands the higher the success rate.
 We are always reluctant to unequivocally state that something is beyond hope no matter how chronic.
 There are a tremendous number of variables that enter into the picture.
 4) Attention to detail in surgery.
 5) The bodies ability to heal.
 6) With the Pocket Technique once the gland stays down for 30 days then it most likely will stay down permanently 7) The breed of dog maybe a factor; for example, the British Bulldog may have a higher failure rate.
 The owners comments on the last follow up at 6 weeks post surgery: “It is the first time in many months that Midge has been able to sleep with her eyes closed!”
 Midge has done amazing well with perfect vision up to the time of this update September 2017.

-Canadian Chinchilla Rescue (Canada) It all happened Summer 2014 when an 80 gram chinchilla came to us at Southdown Animal Clinic under the guiding care of “TLC” an individual with Chinchilla Rescue, Canada.
+Canadian Chinchilla Rescue (Canada).
+Jasper still rocks with enthusiasm and with optimum mobility in the year 2019.
+It all happened Summer 2014 when an 80 gram chinchilla came to us at Southdown Animal Clinic under the guiding care of “TLC” an individual with Chinchilla Rescue, Canada.
 Jasper was just a baby Chin, D.O B. April 19.2014 with a big problem!
 The left front leg was useless/non-functional with no blood or feeling in the lower extremity.
 This most likely would have been the result of limb entrapment (strangulation).
 These guys are very gregarious and the environment must be safe.
 Our clinical finding was a strangulated/devitalized left front leg with no chance of recirculation.
 The recognized descriptive diagnosis would be gangrene.
 The only chance for survival and a future was major surgery.
 Authorization to proceed was given for live saving surgery which meant a complete limb amputation.
 Key Points: 1) Chinchillas are very active acrobatic animals and require lots of safe space/housing for play, climbing, jumping etc..
 2) Everyone deserves a chance to experience the beauty of life.
 3) The advances in modern day medicine in the areas of anesthesia, pain management, current therapies and the competency/skill of the surgical team makes anything possible.
 4) Youth, age, mini size should not be a deterrent -do no harm and just do it!
 5) Conversation in August 2015 with TLC speaks to the success and the great uninhibited life that this nearly 500 gram individual lives.
 A more recent conversation in April 2016 with “TLC” indicates that for this individual it is all great!

 We are please to share Peika’s ( a Shih Tzu, female, D.O.B.
 April 15, 2006 ) and Rue’s story (a Coton De Tulear, female D.O.B September 13, 2011) who both have experienced thoracolumbar disc disease with spinal cord compression, pain, hind leg paralysis and expedient recovery after back surgery here at our Mississauga Hospital/Clinic.
 Surgical intervention was the best choice for both these dogs as both had been staged Grade 4 paraplegics.
 This means the inability to move hind legs (non ambulatory) but still with nociception in place (the ability to feel pain).
 Surgery within the shortest time period 24 to 72 hours after the acute insult and major neurological dysfunction gives the best prognosis for a full recovery.
 This is what happened here in both these pets.
 The ability to stand followed by the ability to walk somewhat was within 24 hours to 5 days in Peika’s and Rue’s cases respectively.